fuzfafu/KML-Circle-Generator/README.md

 ## What you need

-'circle_kml.py' and Python downloaded.
-Check by opening a terminal and typing:
+'circle_kml.py', a CSV file with your coordinates and Python downloaded.
+Check for Python by opening a terminal and typing:

 ```
 python3